PedestrianDynamics/PedestrianDynamics.github.io/content/academic_update/IBIT26/index.md

 ## JuPedSim News: From Research to Practical Application
 Mohcine Chraibi presented "From Research for Practice: A Simulation Tool for Pedestrian Flow Analysis," introducing the JuPedSim Web App.
-The open-source software, previously used primarily within the scientific community, is now accessible through the [online platform](app.jupedsim.org).
+The open-source software, previously used primarily within the scientific community, is now accessible through the\is [online platform](https://app.jupedsim.org).

 The tool enables the configuration and simulation of pedestrian flow scenarios based on validated models.
 While currently focused on basic scenarios, the long-term vision includes application to more complex situations.
 The JuPedSim team aims to enhance the tool's practical applicability and seeks user feedback to further improve its functionality for broader use.